Photo from https://manoa.hawaii.edu/moving-forward/visitor-faqs/

 Forecasting and Practical Applications

-Support for practical application of weather and climate information in Hawai‘i is provided by the Hawai‘i State Climate Office, which is directed by Prof. Pao-Shin Chu in our department.
+Support for practical application of weather and climate information in Hawai‘i is provided by our faculty and the Hawai‘i State Climate Office, which is directed by Prof. Pao-Shin Chu in our department.
 We also provide important practical support for the local office of the U.S. Forest Service.

 Photo of undergrads at NWS office.